Sign up for our FREE 8-week course to get on the property ladder.

 - Additional repayments: You are usually able to make additional repayments off a basic variable rate mortgage at any time, in most instances without incurring a charge.

-- Redraw facility: This allows you to withdraw any extra payments you've made on top of the normal repayment amounts if you need the cash.
+- Redraw facility: A redraw allows you to withdraw any extra payments you've made on top of the normal repayment amounts if you need the cash.

-- Lump sum payments: If you have a large sum of money, you are able to deposit this into your basic variable mortgage account without penalty.
+- Lump sum payments: If you have a large sum of money, you are generally able to deposit this into your basic variable mortgage account without penalty.

 - No account-keeping fees: Most basic variable loans don't have monthly account-keeping fees charged on your loan account.

 - No early repayment fees: If you repay your mortgage early, by selling your home or refinancing to another lender for example, you shouldn't be charged any early repayment fees.

-- Construction option: Many basic variable loans offer a construction option, including progress draws to your builder.
+- Construction option: Many basic variable loans offer a construction loan option, including progress draws to your builder.

 - Interest-only: Instead of making full principal and interest payments, some basic variable rate loans may allow you to make interest-only payments.
-This is a strategy often used by investors.
+This is a popular loan with investors.

 - Top up: You are able to 'top-up' or increase your original mortgage amount if you need more money.